Contents

 Design Accent.

-Skylights can affect a house’s interior decoration like no other element, including an unanticipated punch in staircases or home offices or by offering a focal point in living spaces and kitchen areas.
+Skylights can affect a house’s interior decoration like no other component, adding an unforeseen punch in staircases or home offices or by providing a focal point in living rooms and cooking areas.

 Consistent Light vs. Windows’ Light.